gaf3/cnc-forge/GitHub.md

 If there's a `/` in the value, it's assume the org is proceeding the `/`.

-If there's no `/` in the value, it's assumed the repo belongs to the user in teh creds.
+If there's no `/` in the value, it's assumed the repo belongs to the user in the creds.

 This field is never used by processing.
 It's used to figure our fields like `name`, `path`, etc.